 - Price: Around 23€ for adults, 9 for children up to 11 years old.
 The entrance is included in the Paris-Pass card.

-- Do I have to book?
-You can buy your ticket online.
+- Reservations: You can buy your ticket online.

-On your visit to the Sacré Coeur Basilica, don't forget to turn around, turn your back to the monument for a moment and enjoy the view of Paris.
+On your visit to the Sacré Coeur Basilica do not forget to turn around, turn your back to the monument for a moment and enjoy the view of Paris.

 The height is about 130 meters above the city and it is free, you can stay there enjoying the view as long as you want.
 I recommend you to go up at sunset, as the sunset from the steps of the Basilica is unforgettable.
 Sometimes street musicians also contribute their bit and make the visit even more special.

-- Where is it?
-35 rue du Chevalier de la Barre, in the Montmartre district.
+- Where: 35 rue du Chevalier de la Barre, in the Montmartre district.

-- Hours: The belvedere is located outside the Basilica, so you can visit it whenever you want.
+- Hours: The viewpoint is located outside the Basilica, so you can visit it whenever you want.
 The Basilica does have opening and closing hours: every day, from 6 am to 10:30 pm.

 - Price: Entrance to the basilica is free.
 The belvedere is also free.

-- Is it necessary to make a reservation?
-No, the belvedere is open access.
+- Reservations: No, the belvedere is open access.
 I advise you to take advantage of your visit to the Basilica and Montmartre to enjoy the view.

 5 The terrace of the Arc de Triomphe